xetqL/GeoJob/README.md

-# MobOpProject
+# GeoJob

-Mobile Operating system project.
-Geo Job Finder is an application that levarages GPS location to search close jobs.
+Geo Job Finder is an application that levarages GPS location to look for jobs close to you.